Higher Airy structures and topological recursion for singular spectral curves: Proof of Theorem

 which are of desired form. \item The modes $(\tilde{H}^\mu_a)_{(\mu\in[d],\,\,a>0)}$ satisfy the subalgebra condition if and only if the $(^{\sigma}W_{i,k})_{(i,k)\in I}$ do.
 The latter is satisfied when $I$ is induced by a descending partition of $r$ as specified in \cref{prop:desc_part_Lie_subalg}.
 This criterion thus allows for an easy check whether the mode set constructed in \labelcref{item:step_deg_one_cond} satisfies the subalgebra condition \eqref{eq:gr_lie_subalg_cond} of a higher quantum Airy structure. \end{enumerate}

 Together the results of \labelcref{item:step_deg_one_cond} and \labelcref{item:step_Lie_subalg} will directly imply \cref{prop:AiryAllDilatonPolarize} and hence \cref{thm:W_gl_Airy_arbitrary_autom} in the standard case.
 The steps \labelcref{item:step_deg_one_calc} to \labelcref{item:step_deg_one_cond} will be carried out in \cref{sec:deg_one_part} and step \labelcref{item:step_Lie_subalg} is performed in \cref{sec:match_lie_subalg}.
 In \cref{sec:fixed_pt_no_shift} we treat in less details the exceptional case, as it resembles the standard case in many ways.
+The purpose of \Cref{sec:genuszerosolutionexists} is the proof of \Cref{thm:genus0_soln_admissible_Hik} that addresses the question in which case the operators ${}^{\sigma}H_{i,k}$ admit a partition function solving the associated system of differential equations to leading order in $\hbar^{\frac{1}{2}}$.
+We will start in \cref{sec:genuszerosolutionexists2} by deriving sufficient conditions for this question to have a positive answer for general families of differential operators satisfying the degree one condition.
+Then we apply this result to our case at hand and finally prove \Cref{thm:genus0_soln_admissible_Hik} in \cref{sec:genus0_soln_admissible_Hik}.
 First, let us recall some notation.
 Let $\sigma\in\mf{S}_r$ be a permutation with $d$ cycles of respective length $r_\mu$ such that $r=r_1+\cdots+r_d$.
 We can then define the dilaton shifted modes

 which in the following are the central objects of study.
 Here ${}^{\sigma}W_{i,k}$ are the $\sigma$-twisted modes from \cref{TwistedWmodes}.
 Compared to \cref{HAllDilatonPolarize}, we do not introduce the coefficients $ F_{\frac{1}{2},1}$ and $F_{0,2}$ here yet, as it turns out these are not important for most of the proof.
 As in \cref{Wgenerating}, it will be useful to gather these in a generating function.